-Pursuant to Paragraph 8.31A of the ACE Market Listing Requirements of Bursa Malaysia Securities Berhad, voting at the AGM will be conducted by poll.
-Poll administrator and Independent Scrutineers will be appointed to conduct the polling process and verify the results of the poll respectively.
+Pursuant to paragraph 8.31A of the ACE Market Listing Requirements of Bursa Malaysia Securities Berhad, voting at a general meeting will be conducted by poll.
+The Company has appointed Agmo Digital Solutions Sdn.
+Bhd. as the poll administrator to conduct the polling process and Aegis Communication Sdn.
+Bhd. as the independent scrutineers to verify the results of the poll.

-Broadcast Venue
+Meeting Venue